Assistant Project Manager

 Monitor the system to ensure that there are no further issues.

-Q6.
-What you know about new product development?
+Q. What do you know about new product development?

-New product development is the process of bringing a new product to market from idea generation to launch.
+New product development involves the process of creating and introducing a new product or service to the market.

-It involves market research to identify customer needs and preferences
+It involves conducting market research and competitive analysis.

 Share interview questions and help millions of jobseekers 🌟